 Final award eligibility will be determined by the following factors:

-An undergraduate non-resident student who meets the priority aid requirements will recieve the appropriate Federal Pell grant amount to his EFC and an additional $3600 in other grants if his EFC is below 2600.
+An undergraduate non-resident student who meets the priority aid requirements will recieve the appropriate Federal Pell grant amount for her EFC and an additional $3600 in other grants if her EFC is below 2600.

-A graduate student who meets the priority aid requirements will recieve institutional or state grants if his EFC is below 4600.
+A graduate student who meets the priority aid requirements will recieve institutional or state grants if her EFC is below 4600.

 Students who do not qualify for priority aid will receive packages containing loans and federal entitlements.
 Pell grants will be awarded as usual, but other state and institutional grants are not awarded.
 Pell grant amounts are illustrated as the black areas in the above graphs.